oli-d/nova/service/README.md

 * a simple service lifecycle
 * a ```Nova``` instance, which provides out-of-the-box service metrics and reactive access to the event bus and file system
-* annotation based event handling and
+* ch.squaredesk.nova.events.ch.squaredesk.nova.events.annotation based event handling and
 * easy configuration management

 ### The Service identifier